Periods: Important things to know

 - trouble with concentration

-PMS can occur on a spectrum — some people experience very few symptoms, while others experience many severe symptoms that require treatment from a doctor.
+PMS can occur on a spectrum — some people experience very few symptoms, while others experience many severe symptoms that require treatment from a health-care professional.
 Although you may not always be able to get complete relief, it’s good to know there are things you can do to cope with PMS.
 These ideas can help reduce PMS symptoms for some people: